SakthiPraba24/Drowsiness-Detection/README.md

 ##### pip install opencv-python dlib scipy pyttsx3

-### Download model file
-This project requires the pretrained dlib 68 face landmarks model.

-Download the file by searching
-### shape_predictor_68_face_landmarks.dat
-in google

 Download the file and save it in your project folder, then run the project.